skeeto/skeeto.github.com/_posts/2016-11-17-A-Magnetized-Needle-and-a-Steady-Hand.markdown

     syscall
 ~~~

-There's no assembler available for this, so it has to be assembled by
+There's no assembler available to turn this into machine code, so it
-hand.
+has to be assembled by hand.
 For that we need the Intel manual (2).

 The first instruction is `xor`, so look up that mnemonic in the
 manual.
 Like most x86 mnemonics, there are many different opcodes and